d2l-ai/d2l-en/chapter_convolutional-modern/index.md

 whole neural networks patch-wise over inputs; GoogLeNet, which uses networks with parallel concatenations;
-residual networks (ResNet), which remain the most popular off-the-shelf architecture in computervision;
+residual networks (ResNet), which remain the most popular off-the-shelf architecture in computer vision;
 and densely connected networks (DenseNet), which are expensive to compute but have set some recent benchmarks.

-While the idea of *deep* neural networks is quite simple (stack together a bunch of layers), performs can vary wildly across architectures and hyperparameter choices.
+While the idea of *deep* neural networks is quite simple (stack together a bunch of layers), performance can vary wildly across architectures and hyperparameter choices.
 The neural networks described in this chapter are the product of intuition, a few mathematical insights, and a whole lot of trial and error.